alpinelinux/alpine-mksite/posts/Alpine-3.5.0-release.md

 ## Credits

-- Thanks GIGABYTE for donated two ARM buildservers (xgene and thunderx platforms)
+- Thanks GIGABYTE for donating two ARM buildservers (xgene and thunderx platforms).
-- Everyone sending in patches, bug reports, new and updated aports.
+- Thanks to everyone sending in patches, bug reports, new and updated aports.

 The full list of changes can be found in the
 [git log](http://git.alpinelinux.org/cgit/aports/log/?h=v3.5.0) and